 We have not yet performed the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts submission.
-However as the Council is below the testing threshold set by the NAO we do not expect to have any issues to report.
+Instructions to auditors have only recently been issued.
+However as the Council is below the testing threshold set by the NAO we do not anticipate to have any issues to report.